 Each unit shall submit its proposed tenure and promotions criteria and procedures through the dean to the provost, who shall forward the proposed criteria and procedures to the UCTP along with his or her comments.
+Deans of health science units shall forward the proposed criteria and procedures through the vice president for research and health sciences to the provost.
 If the UCTP finds that the proposed criteria and procedures are consistent with the general guidelines in The Faculty Manual and are sufficiently clear, the UCTP shall approve the criteria and procedures, which then become effective immediately unless otherwise specified.
 If the UCTP disapproves the proposed unit criteria and procedures, it shall return them to the unit with an explanation of the deficiencies.
 The unit shall then revise and resubmit its proposed criteria or procedures to the UCTP.
 Existing criteria and procedures shall be resubmitted to the UCTP for periodic review on a rotating basis as determined by the provost.